O’Leary, Stapleton, Jennings, Nelson, Devine, Rice and Brady |

 FW: George Graham (Scotland)

 For his club career, Graham played for Aston Villa, Chelsea, Arsenal, Manchester United, Portsmouth and Crystal Palace.
+With Arsenal, his career was at its peak, where he played from 1966 and 1972.
 He was part of the side that won the Football League Championship and FA Cup "double" in 1971.
 That year, he earned his first cap for Scotland.
 In total, he had 12 caps.

 FW: David Herd (Scotland)

 David Herd played for Arsenal, Manchester United, Stockport County, and Stoke City.
 He was the 15th leading scorer with Arsenal, where he played from 1954 to 1962.
-With Manchester United, he won the European Cup in 1968, but he did not play in the Final against Benfica.
+With Manchester United, he was known for being a teammate of the Holy Trinity of Bobby Charlton, Denis Law and George Best.
+He was a part of the team that won the European Cup in 1968, but he did not play in the Final against Benfica.
 He was capped 5 times for Scotland.
 His first cap was in 1958 against Wales.

 ST: Frank Stapleton (Ireland)

 Frank Stapleton was Ireland's all-time leading scorer for a decade.
-He had 71 caps.
+He had 71 cap scoring 20 goals between 1976 and 1990.
 He captained Ireland at the European Championship in 1988.
 It was Ireland's first major tournament.
 At the club level, he is best remembered for his time at Arsenal and Manchester United, where he won a single FA Cup for both clubs.
 He also played in Holland, Belgium and France after he left Manchester United.

 ST: Charlie Nicholas (Scotland)